elg5623/gatsby-starter-foundation/src/content/pages/index.md

 My current website is found here.
 There you can find my portfolio, resume, and contact form.
 I look forward to hearing from you soon.

+Here is another paragraph that I think is really important.

 What I Do?

 - Manage Docial Media
 - Create Designs
 - Write Copy
 - Develop Email Strategy
+- Improve your profitability

 What Industries do I cover?

-- HR
+1. HR
-- Technology
+2. Technology
-- Publishing
+3. Publishing